 - Can cost well over $500, depending on the options you get

 While VR for Xbox One might be a relatively recent trend, the Oculus Rift has been around for a long enough time that engineers have already worked all of the major bugs out of it.
 Beginner users should find it easy to get up and running, but serious gamers can also enjoy it.
-If you have any experience with the Rift, or feel we left your favorite VR for Xbox One headset off the list, then we’d love to hear from you in the comments below.
+If you have any experience with the Rift, or any other of the VR for Xbox One headsets we reviewed here, or feel we left your favorite VR for Xbox One headset off the list, then we’d love to hear from you in the comments below.